NPTP/UnityInputSystemWrapper/README.md

 #### Future nice-to-haves:
 - Support multiple re-binds per action, per player.
 Let developer choose how many bindings an action is allowed to have per control scheme (runtime settings?).
 - Load binding icon data only when needed, instead of it being always loaded.
 This can use Addressables & have a package dependency there.
 It should work just like localization strings do with Addressables.
-- Control schemes now generate their BindingData asset if one does not exist, but it is created empty.
-Ideally it would be populated with all of the control paths for the devices in that control scheme, with default display names/localization keys.